theGuen/unbeatable-zig/README.md

  #include "CInterface.h"
  ```

- and patch the computemydsp function... i should writte a wrapper for this...
+ and patch the computemydsp function... i should write a wrapper for this...

 ```
 -- void computemydsp(mydsp* dsp, int count, FAUSTFLOAT** inputs, FAUSTFLOAT** outputs) {